elysiajs/documentation/docs/at-glance.md

     .listen(3000)
 ```

-This code ensures that our path parameter **id**, will always be a numeric string and then transform to a number automatically in both runtime and compile-time (type-level).
+This code ensures that our path parameter **id**, will always be a numeric string and then transforms it into a number automatically in both runtime and compile-time (type-level).

 ::: tip
 Hover over "id" in the above code snippet to see a type definition.